 Prior Coursework

-For well-prepared advanced students, the Program may accept up to 6 credits of prior graduate coursework from other institutions towards the minimum graduate degree credit and minimum graduate coursework (50%) requirement.
+For well-prepared advanced students, the program may accept up to 12 credits of prior graduate coursework from an uncompleted degree from other institutions towards the minimum graduate degree credit and minimum graduate coursework (50%) requirement.
 The minimum graduate residence credit requirement can be satisfied only with courses taken as a graduate student at UW–Madison.

 Probation

-Every graduate student must have an IPiB faculty thesis advisor.
+Every graduate student must have a faculty thesis advisor in the program.
 The thesis advisor advises the student about coursework, supervises the student's research, and acts as a mentor to the student through the student’s graduate career.
 The thesis advisor must approve the student's coursework before registration for a given semester and must also approve any subsequent changes to it.

-12 credits in Fall and Spring semesters and 2 credits in Summer semesters for non-dissertators; 3 credits in Fall, Spring, and Summer semesters for dissertators
+A maximum of 12 credits in fall and spring semesters and 2 credits in summer semesters is permitted for non-dissertators; 3 credits in fall, spring, and summer semesters for dissertators.

 These resources may be helpful in addressing your concerns: